-Latest Phishing Scam Is Hiding Behind Custom Fonts
+Latest Phishing Scan is Hiding Behind Custom Fonts

 Researchers have discovered yet

 According to cyber security researchers at Proofpoint, the new phishing method, targeting a major US bank with hopes of obtaining credentials, uses a ‘never-before-seen’ technique that takes advantage of custom fonts to evade detection.
 Once the phishing link has been accessed, the victim is led to an official ‘looking’ login page for the US bank – but in actual fact, includes encoded display text (even after being copied and pasted into a word file) and is set-up to steal your data.